 f) Change of cell into a new tracking area

-If a cell change into a new tracking area that is not in the stored TAI list occurs before the UE initiated detach procedure is completed, the detach procedure shall be aborted and re-initiated after successfully performing a tracking area updating procedure.
-If the detach procedure was initiated due to removal of the USIM or the UE is to be switched off, the UE shall abort the detach procedure and enter the state EMM-DEREGISTERED.
+If a cell change into a new tracking area that is not in the stored TAI list occurs before the UE initiated detach procedure is completed, the UE proceeds as follows:

+1) If the detach procedure was initiated for reasons other than removal of the USIM or the UE is to be switched off, the detach procedure shall be aborted and re-initiated after successfully performing a tracking area updating procedure; or

+2) If the detach procedure was initiated due to removal of the USIM or the UE is to be switched off, the UE shall abort the detach procedure, perform a local detach and enter the state EMM-DEREGISTERED.

 g) Transmission failure of DETACH REQUEST message indication with TAI change from lower layers

-If the current TAI is not in the TAI list, the detach procedure shall be aborted and re-initiated after successfully performing a tracking area updating procedure.
-If the detach procedure was initiated due to removal of the USIM or the UE is to be switched off, the UE shall abort the detach procedure and enter the state EMM-DEREGISTERED.
+If the current TAI is not in the TAI list, the UE proceeds as follows:

+If the detach procedure was initiated for reasons other than removal of the USIM or the UE is to be switched off, the detach procedure shall be aborted and re-initiated after successfully performing a tracking area updating procedure; or

+If the detach procedure was initiated due to removal of the USIM or the UE is to be switched off, the UE shall abort the detach procedure, perform a local detach and enter the state EMM-DEREGISTERED.

 If the current TAI is still part of the TAI list, the UE shall restart the detach procedure.